FluuxIO/go-xmpp/stanza/README.md

 # XMPP Stanza

-XMPP `stanza` package is used to parse, marshall and unmarshal XMPP stanzas and nonzas.
+XMPP `stanza` package is used to parse, marshal and unmarshal XMPP stanzas and nonzas.

 ## Stanza creation